It's simpler than you may think.

 In the first year of life, learning to move and control their body is one of a baby's most important jobs.
 They are naturally driven to gain these new skills—to bring hand to mouth, to lift their head, to roll over.
 All we really have to do is get out of their way.

 The Montessori approach does not use devices like swings and bouncy seats for babies, but instead gives them lots of free time on the floor to work on their growing skills.
-Helping you make the most of this floor time, Monti Kids deliveries include items like grasping toys to develop baby's hand muscles and textured balls that roll slowly, which encourage baby to start to scoot and crawl.
+Make the most of this floor time with items like grasping toys develop baby's hand muscles and textured balls that roll slowly, which encourage baby to start to scoot and crawl.

 When a baby is learning to move, it's important to have a very safe space for them, likely their room, that is 100% child-proofed so they can begin to explore without being told "no" all of the time.